rockdaboot/wget2/README.rst

 The mid-range goal is to come as close to Wget, that Wget's units test work for Mget.

 This is next on my list:
-- use automake for automatic makefiles
-- create and use libmget

 - use gtk-doc-tools for documentation (http://developer.gnome.org/gtk-doc-manual/unstable/settingup.html.en)
-  [i want the docs stay with the code: already tested Doxygen, but the man page support seems broken/orphaned]
+  I want the docs stay with the code: already tested Doxygen, but the man page support seems broken/orphaned.
 - respect /robots.txt "Robot Exclusion Standard" and <META name="robots" ...>
 - http authentication (basic & digest RFC 2617)
 - WARC support